sparkflows/sparkflows-docs/docs/aws/admin-guide/glue-integration/aws-connection.rst

 Step 5 : VPC Peering Connections
 ----------

-Now, since Fire Insights and AWS Glue are running on separate VPC's, we can use VPC Peering connection to enable communication from AWS Glue VPC to Fire Insights VPC.
+Now, since Sparkflows and AWS Glue are running on separate VPC's, we can use VPC Peering connection to enable communication from AWS Glue VPC to Sparkflows VPC.

 #.
 Create Peering connection.